 Learn about this unique, remote culture.

-Everyone awaits the baritone sounds of the Juice Horn to signal the start of the Harvest.
+Everyone waits peacefully in their traditional, mossy homes for the baritone sounds of the Juice Horn to signal the start of the Harvest.

 As you can see, the crop was bountiful this year.
 Everyone will share in the haul.

 The Harvest is also marked by a variety of friendly competitions, like this one.
 Seven villagers stand on a set of skis and balance gummies on their noses to reach the finish line.